MuzakkirHossainMinhaz/leader-board/README.md

 ## Contributing
 If you find any issues with this landing page design, you can submit a pull request or open an issue on the repository.
 Contributions are always welcome.

+## Credits
+The design for this landing page was created in Figma which collected from [Programming Hero](https://web.programming-hero.com/).
+The implementation in HTML and CSS was done by [Muzakkir Hossain Minhaz](https://github.com/MuzakkirHossainMinhaz).

 ## License
 This landing page design is licensed under the [MIT License](/LICENSE.md).
 You are free to use, modify, and distribute this landing page design for personal or commercial purposes.